mbianchidev/mbianchidev/note-to-recruiters.md

 > Essential requirements

 ### 🌍 Remote & Flexibility
-- Allow to operate remote in a flexible way, including working from abroad
+- Allow to operate remote in a flexible way, including working from abroad in respect to my tax residency. tldr; I go back to Italy and travel to Germany often.

 ### 🌙 Moonlight Policy
 Must allow me to: